-The goal behind Common Core learning standards is for students to be ready for careers and life in the 21st Century.
+The idea behind Common Core learning standards is that our children are ready for careers and life in the 21st Century.
 Common Core sets students up to truly understand what they read, so they enter college and the workforce with strong critical thinking and problem-solving skills.
 That's why the standards emphasize depth over breadth in reading.

 At a practical level, that means students in English classes will still be reading literary classics and engaging with them more deeply, taking the time to do more than just follow the storyline.
-The questions will explore why things happened, not just what happened.
-They will also read paired nonfiction books that help them to understand a novel's historical setting.
+The questions will be around why things happened, not just what happened.
+They're going be asked to show they have really thought through what it means.
+And more often, they will also read paired nonfiction books that help them to understand a novel's historical setting.
 If we can teach our students to do that with one book, they will have a skill they can apply to any text.

 Students will be asked to read more in most classes, including interesting and challenging informational articles that have rich vocabulary and can deepen students' content knowledge.
-In the end, these skills will better equip students to take on the challenges of tomorrow's workforce.
+In the end, these skills will better equip our children to take on the challenges of tomorrow's workforce.

-How Parents Can Help: Explore slogans you see on television or in stores with your child.
-Looking more deeply into marketing that children encounter every day can encourage them to focus on the implications of language, why certain messages resonate (and with whom), and refine their critical thinking skills.
+Parent Tip: Explore slogans you see on television or in stores with your child.
+Looking more deeply into marketing that they encounter every day can encourage them to focus on the implications of language, why certain messages resonate (and with whom), and refine their critical thinking skills.